AmasaDelano/dungeon-land/markdown/06_03_Druid.md

 ### By Nature Sustained

 You don’t need to eat or drink.
-If a move tells you to mark off a ration just ignore it.
+If a move tells you to mark off a ration, you don't.

 ### Spirit Tongue